 The Nevada National Security Site (NNSS) is a restricted-access government facility.
 Visitors must apply well in advance to attend a tour.
 You can find more details here.
 The tours are currently closed due to the pandemic.

-The museum is closed on Wednesdays.
 They also close on Thanksgiving Day, Christmas Day, and New Year’s Day.

 No, but the Nevada Test Site is still contaminated with roughly 11,100 PBq of radioactive material in the soil and 4,440 PBq in groundwater.